fzgram/python-pandas-excel/README.md

 ## Running the tests

 You can either run the script using jupyter lab or directly running the python version

-- Run using jupyter
-  1. Type `jupyter lab` on your terminal, it will open a web browser tab with the code.
-  2. Click on `Kernel` -> `Restart Kernel and Run All Cells`
-  3. Look for output in folder `output`

 - Run using python
   - WINDOWS